rahildoshi97/materforge/paper/paper.md

       degree: 1      # Use linear regression for simplification
       segments: 3    # Fit with 3 segments for piecewise linear approximation
 ```
-Complete YAML configurations for different materials are provided in the MaterForge [documentation](https://github.com/rahildoshi97/materforge/blob/master/docs/how-to/define_materials.md).
+Complete YAML configuration files for different materials are provided in the MaterForge [documentation](https://github.com/rahildoshi97/materforge/blob/master/docs/how-to/define_materials.md).

 ## Python Integration
-The primary entry point is the create_material function, which parses the YAML file and returns a fully configured material object.
+The primary entry point is the `create_material` function, which parses the YAML file and returns a fully configured material object.
 ```python
     import sympy as sp
     from materforge.parsing.api import create_material